- The Magazine

 On Wednesday, lawyers representing an intersex and nonbinary Naval veteran argued that the 10th U.S. Circuit Court of Appeals should uphold a lower court ruling finding that the U.S. State Department cannot deny them a passport with a neutral gender marker matching their true identity.

-Dana Zzym, the associated director for the Intersex Campaign for Equality, was invited to attend the International Intersex Forum in Mexico City in Oct.
+Dana Zzyym, the associated director for the Intersex Campaign for Equality, was invited to attend the International Intersex Forum in Mexico City in Oct.
 2014 as part of their job.

 But when applying for a passport, Zzyym refused to mark either “male” or “female” because they were born intersex and thus identify as neither gender.